 Please click on either "Donate" button on this page to make your donation by credit card or Pay Pal.
 To learn more about how donations are handled or to send a check by regular mail, please obtain information by clickinghere.

-Learn more about our SIG by joining us on Facebook and clicking here.
+Learn more about our project and SIG by joining us on Facebook and clicking here.

 In 2019 our team successfully engaged "Forum for Dialogue" (an NGO based in Warsaw) for an eight-week educational program at Szkola SP2 Henryka Sienkiewicza in Przasnysz (a local middle school); 41 other similar programs also ran across Poland that year.
 The SP2 students and teachers distinguished themselves by winning one of four national awards for their work (SP2 won for "Impact on Community").
 Click here to see a brief but moving video that recaps their efforts.